timfjord/intercom-demo/README.md

 Complexity is following

-* bubble sort - O(n^2) - when we double number of elements - time will increase in four times
+* bubble sort - O(n<sup>2</sup>) - when we double number of elements - time will increase in four times
 * quicksort - O(n log n) - when we double number of element - time will increase approximitelly twice

 This means that for very big file we should use quicksoty algorythm.

-## Testing
+## Room for improvement

-Go to top_n fodler and run
+1. Implement different sorting method

-    $ bundle
+2. Since we working with big file, maybe make sense divide big file into smaller and process them in parrallel.
-    $ cucumber
+Script needs to be slightly updated to support this feature